 Play Without Playing

-For kids, fun is not always synonymous with exciting – so it’s easy to get away with setting up activities in which you can participate in without actually playing.
+For kids, fun is not always synonymous with excitement – so it’s easy to get away with setting up activities in which you can participate without actually playing.

 Playing doctor is a good one.
 Get your kiddo to grab their instruments while you play the sick patient.
 All that is required of a sick patient, of course, is laying down and acting comatose.